sergio-montufar/Marketplace-App/schedule.md

 * Practiced some of C# syntax to familiarize myself with it

 #  Monday April 24th
-* Continued practicing the syntax of C#
+* Installed .NET and continued practicing the syntax of C#

+# Tuesday April 25th
+* Practiced OOP and Routing with C#